-Certain districts, PSAs, and ISDs could realize increased costs if they do not currently offer all of the classes the bill would require for the revised graduation requirements, including a fourth science credit and two future skills credits.
+Certain districts, PSAs, and ISDs could realize increased costs if they do not currently offer all of the classes the bill would require for the revised graduation requirements, including a fourth science credit and a future skills credit.
 Some districts, PSAs, and ISDs may absorb these costs using existing staff time, but others may be required to hire additional staff to offer all of the requisite classes.

-However, districts, PSAs, and ISDs could also realize cost savings due to the new flexibility for courses developed by the board of their district, PSA, or ISD to count towards graduation requirements.
+However, districts, PSAs, and ISDs could also realize cost savings due to the new flexibility for courses developed or approved by the board of their district, PSA, or ISD to count towards graduation requirements.